How To Become Energy Independent With Solar Power

 An off-grid solar power system needs to be designed to provide power during long periods of dark, cold winter days.
 An off-grid system is essentially oversized for most of the year, and this is part of the reason for the large price tag.

-The price of an off-grid solar power system typically starts at around $20K for a small batch, but most households will need a much bigger system that can range from $50K to $80K.
+The price of an off-grid solar power system typically starts at around $30K for a small batch, powering basic appliances, but most households will need a much bigger system that can range from $60,000 to $100,000.

 How big the system needs to be will depend on the location, the solar irradiance, how hungry the homes appliances are, how often they are used, whether there are non-electrical heat sources, and how much extra power is wanted just in case of a long period of stormy weather, or having guests to stay.